Navigating a Hard Insurance Market

 How long will the hard insurance market last?

-The insurance market will likely continue to be in its current state for several years.
+The insurance market will likely remain in its current state for several years.

 How is the hard insurance market affecting policyholders?

-Insurance companies must shift more of the exposure to loss to policyholders by means of higher premiums and coverage reductions to remain solvent.
+Insurance companies must shift more of the exposure to loss to policyholders by means of higher premiums and coverage reductions.

-• The frequency and severity of weather events over the past several years, combined with the growing cost of repairs due to inflation and volatility in the financial markets, have generated a record number of losses for the insurance industry.
+• Explain to your customers that the frequency and severity of weather events over the past several years, combined with the growing cost of repairs due to inflation and volatility in the financial markets, has generated a record number of losses for the insurance industry.

 • These challenges are not limited to just a few insurance companies but are systemic throughout the industry.